smart-data-models/dataModel.Parking/OnStreetParking/doc/spec_JA.md

       x-ngsi:
         type: Relationship
     requiredPermit:
       description: 'This attribute captures what permit(s) might be needed to park at this site.
 Semantics is that at least _one of_ these permits is needed to park.
 When a permit is composed by more than one item (and) they can be combined with a '',''.
 For instance ''residentPermit,disabledPermit'' stays that both, at the same time, a resident and a disabled permit are needed to park.
-If list is empty, no permit is needed.'
+If list is empty, no permit is needed'
       items:
         type: string
       type: array
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri